paulomarquesc/photoscan-template/README.md

 2. To get end to end automation with this template, please deploy one of the storage template solutions this Photoscan template was designed for:
    * [Avere vFXT](https://github.com/Azure/Avere/tree/master/src/vfxt#experimental-avere-vfxt-controller-and-vfxt---arm-template-deployment)
        *  After you deployed Avere vFXT, make sure you follow the steps documented [here](./docs/AverePostDeploymentSteps.md) to create NFS exports and Namespaces correctly.
+If you don't have VPN/Express route connectivity to the virtual network where Avere vFXT cluster was deployed, please follow the steps outlined [here](./docs/EstablishingSslVpn.md) in order to establish a SSH tunnel and continue with the post-deployment tasks.

    * [BeeGFS](https://github.com/paulomarquesc/beegfs-template).